pandas-dev/pandas/doc/source/development/extending.rst

 .. important::
     You are not required to provide implementations for the full complement of Series operations in your ExtensionArray.
-In fact, some of them may not even make sense within your context.
+In fact, some of them may not even make sense within its context.
 You may also choose to add implementations incrementally, as the need arises.